-A performance management can take away the headache of creating and distributing performance appraisal notices.
+A performance management system can take away the headache of creating and distributing performance appraisal notices.
 The performance management tool stores the relevant information regarding employee accomplishments.
 Because the information is stored within the software, employers are no longer burdened with remembering every achievement or need for improvement.

 A performance management platform helps companies facilitate training, engagement, communication, and productivity.
 Companies that use performance management tools decrease the amount of time spent on evaluations.
 The tools store information, so assessing how well employees are performing is simpler.

 Employees have the ability to self-assess because they have access to their goals, progress, and reviews.
 Access to the reviews submitted by managers or peers helps eliminate the perception gap that is so often present when performance is evaluated.
-Using a performance management leads to employee self-motivation.
+Using a performance management system leads to employee self-motivation.
 Additionally, employers find less need to micromanage because employees are aware of both their goals and the company’s goals.

-The HR department oversees the implementation and use of the performance management within the company.
+The HR department oversees the implementation and use of the performance management system within the company.
 It’s a valuable tool for encouraging employee engagement and performance.